Wilderness Canoe Base

-Wilderness Canoe Base is a Christian youth camp that borders the Boundary Waters Canoe Area Wilderness on Seagull Lake near the end of the Gunflint Trail, about 50 miles from Grand Marais, Minnesota, USA.
-The camp hosts canoe camping trips and work-service trips for youth during the summer as well as retreats for all ages year round.
-Part of the camp is on the northern half of Fishhook Island and another tract resides on nearby Dominion Island.
+Wilderness Canoe Base is a Christian youth camp bordering the Boundary Waters Canoe Area Wilderness on Seagull Lake near the end of the Gunflint Trail, about 50 miles from Grand Marais, Minnesota.
+It hosts youth canoe camping trips and work-service trips during the summer and retreats for all ages year round.
+Part is on the northern half of Fishhook Island and another tract lays on nearby Dominion Island.
 It has been under the management of Lake Wapogasset Lutheran Bible Camp, Inc. since 2002.